webmachinelearning/webnn/device-selection-explainer.md

 - identify hints/constraints that require a feedback (error) if not supported, for instance "avoid CPU fallback" or "need low power and low latency acceleration".

 ### 3. Post-compile query of inference details
+**Requirement**:
-**Requirement**: query a compiled graph for details on how may it be run (subject to being overridden by the platform).
+- Query a compiled graph for details on how may it be run (subject to being overridden by the platform).
+- Query if CPU fallback is active for a context.

 This is being discussed in [Get devices used for a graph after graph compilation #836](https://github.com/webmachinelearning/webnn/issues/836) and being explored in PR [#854 (define graph.devices)](https://github.com/webmachinelearning/webnn/pull/854).